Arrows A20

-The Arrows A20 was the car with which the Arrows Formula One team competed in the 1999 Formula One season.
+The Arrows A20 was the car with which the Arrows Formula One team competed in the 1999 Formula One World Championship.

-It was driven by former Jordan test driver Pedro de la Rosa, a Spanish débutant who brought considerable sponsorship from Repsol and Japan's Toranosuke Takagi, who moved from the defunct Tyrrell team.
+It was driven by former Jordan test driver Pedro de la Rosa, a Spanish débutant who brought considerable sponsorship from Repsol, and Japan's Toranosuke Takagi, who moved from the defunct Tyrrell team.
 Mika Salo was due to stay with the team after a promising 1998 but was dropped just a week before the opening race.

 Background and design

 The team was short of funds with the lack of a major sponsor (Danka's sponsorship having ended at the end of 1998) and the chassis was a mild update of the A19, which had not been too competitive itself.
 John Barnard had departed and it was left to Mike Coughlan to develop the car.

 After failing to find an alternative supplier, engine builder Brian Hart again supplied in-house engines, but as in 1998, it became clear that his small resources were insufficient to compete in modern F1, and he left the team after an ownership dispute with Tom Walkinshaw.